 Literature Search

-Case reports related to comorbid anxiety disorders were excluded from the response due to the availability of data in clinical trials.
+Case reports related to comorbid anxiety disorders were excluded from the response.

 References